ConfederacyOfGaia/Gaia/players-guide.md

 - [Use Evasion rolls instead of Armor Class](http://homebrewery.naturalcrit.com/share/B1WnH50GxQ).
 - *I give players a free skill proficiency on 4th/8th/12/16th and 19th level.
 This is because there's no way in 5E for players to get skills beyond training for 100's of days which isn't always actually practical in-game.* ([via](https://www.reddit.com/r/DnD/comments/8oie6g/what_are_your_house_rules/e03sty8/))
 - The dice for healing potions is the drinker's HD, not 1d4.
 The static bonus remains the same.
 E.g., for a fighter, a *potion of healing* restores 2d10+2, but a druid drinking the same potion would get 2d8+2.
-- A natural 1 on an attack rolls means the attacker is off-balance, and the next attack against it has advantage.
+- A natural 1 on an attack rolls means the attacker is off-balance.
+If the creature has another attack, it is made with disadvantage; otherwise, the next attack against it has advantage.